qmskilling/CSCS530-Skilling/Model Proposal.md

     - If dt < 0 (pre-synaptic firing before post-synaptic), w(pre-post) increases
     - If dt > 0 (post-synaptic firing before pre-synaptic), w(pre-post) decreases
     - Timings should work that with tonic firing, weights will not change on average
-5. Neurons survey for synapse creation <b> if they did not fire </b>
+5. Neurons survey for synapse creation _if they did not fire_
   - Neurons correlate their activity to those in <b> survey radius </b> and <b> survey timescale </b>
   - If correlation is high, a connection forms from the _surveyed_ neuron to the _surveying_ neuron